Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-2/_index.md

 Takealot can't predict whether you'll search for "red smeg 4-slice toaster", "orange juice" or "CBD oil".
 It needs to be able to look at what you are asking for and then generate an appropriate response.

-So the Takealot server can't just store files on disk, it needs to be clever enough to create files.
+So the Takealot server can't just store lots of HTML files on disk, it needs to be clever enough to create files on request.
 And it needs to "know" about all the available products so that it can figure out what to put in the response.

 ## Enter the Database